XDM-ZSBW/clipboard-to-pieces/README.md

 This service runs in the background and automatically:
 - **Monitors your clipboard** every 2 seconds
 - **Detects text and image content**
+- **Extracts text from screenshots** using OCR (Optical Character Recognition)
+- **Applies security filtering** to detect sensitive information in both text and OCR-extracted content
 - **Compresses large images** (PNG → JPEG) for optimal storage
 - **Imports content to Pieces.app Drive** using the PiecesOS API
 - **Creates searchable memories** for AI assistance and context sharing